intezer/docker-ida/README.md

 - `<host_shared>` is a local directory on the host containing the files you want IDA to work with.
 Scripts, files to disassemble, etc.

    *Note: If you use [Docker Toolbox] (https://www.docker.com/products/docker-toolbox) on Windows, you might experience some issues parsing paths.
 Use `//` in the beginning of the paths (see [discussion on stackoverflow] (http://stackoverflow.com/questions/33312662/docker-toolbox-mount-file-on-windows#answers))*
-- `<host_port>` is the port that the container᾿s HTTP interface is published to the host (see [Publish port] (https://docs.docker.com/engine/reference/commandline/run/#publish-or-expose-port-p-expose))
+- `<host_port>` is the port you tell the host you would like to use to connect to the specific docker container. (see [Publish port] (https://docs.docker.com/engine/reference/commandline/run/#publish-or-expose-port-p-expose))
 - `<cores>` is the number of IDA worker processes.
 This number should be up to 4 workers per core in the host.
 Default is 8.

 *Note: In order to run multiple containers on the same host, publish each container to a different host port*